02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 • March

 A seemingly simple question — "Is Thailand the only country in the world that uses the Buddhist Era?" — deserves a nuanced answer.
 Thailand isn't the only country that "uses" B.E., but it is the only country that uses it as its primary official calendar system — on government documents, national ID cards, driver's licenses, contracts, and in everyday life.
-This uniqueness creates both cultural pride and significant technical challenges, especially for ERP systems that must handle dates across borders.
+This is a source of great national pride — Thailand has maintained its own timekeeping system for over a century, standing firm amid a changing world.
+As for ERP systems?
+Supporting B.E. isn't a technical problem — it's a basic localization requirement that any good system should handle seamlessly.

 Executive Summary